stackbit-projects/tania-ciu-b2155/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
 Hello, my name is Tania Ciu.
 I have a passion in data science, data analytics, and data visualization.
-Getting
+Getting insights out of data is something that I really like.
+Data visualization and machine learning are some techniques that I am using to achieve this.

 ## Education